hartsfield/entersoftdev/README.md

 ### Directory Structure/Folder Hierarchy

-Herein, the term `bolt app` refers to an application built using the `bolt architecture`, usually a web application.
 Any application built using the `bolt architecture` should be designed with the following directory structure in mind.
 Comprehending this directory structure is important in understanding `bolt architecutre`.
-It's not complex, but it is essential, and once we understand the structure of a an app built using the `bolt architecture`, we can hack on any `bolt app`.
+It's not complex, but it is essential, and once we understand the structure of an app built using the `bolt architecture`, we can hack on any `bolt app`.

 The structure of a `bolt app` looks like this: